 Choose your bank carefullyFinancial products related to exporting are likely to vary from bank to bank and making sure you go to a bank that is most geared to your export financing needs will be of paramount importance.
 This may even include branches in the country where you are looking to do business.
 Crucially, make sure you know the charges that apply to any specialist products they offer.

+If exporters are experiencing difficulty getting the support they need from their bankThe recently rebranded initiative from the UK Export Finance – with a clear remit to help small firms – might be able to help.
+Make sure that you remind your bank of the specialist government backed schemes that they are likely to have signed up to offer.
 And don’t forget, while the agency’s remit is not supposed to support businesses who are exporting to any of the EU or OECD countries (which, after all, is likely to cover the majority of small exporters), if you can demonstrate that the cover you need is not available in the private sector, you may still seek the assistance you need from the agency.

 Rosana Mirkovic is the head of SME Policy at the Association of Chartered Certified Accountants.

 If you have an export success story to show for, you should nominate yourself for the Growing Business Awards 2012, as Export Champion of the Year.